Linger (The Cranberries song): Other versions

 American punk rock band Screeching Weasel covered "Linger" on their 1999 album Emo.

-Australian rock band Royel Otis covered "Linger" on 9 April 2024 at the Sirius XM studio in New York City for the Alt Nation channel.
-It was released as a single on 31 May, and in August, it debuted at No. 94 on the Billboard Hot 100, the band's first song to do so.
+Australian rock band Royel Otis covered "Linger" on 9 April 2024 at the SiriusXM studio in New York City for the Alt Nation channel.
+It was released as a single on 31 May 2024; that August, it debuted at No. 94 on the Billboard Hot 100, the band's first song to do so.
 The cover was heavily used on TikTok.